vitest-dev/vitest/docs/advanced/pool.md

 ## API

 The file specified in `pool` option should export a function (can be async) that accepts `Vitest` interface as its first option.
-This functions needs to return an object matching `ProcessPool` interface:
+This function needs to return an object matching `ProcessPool` interface:

 ```ts
 import { ProcessPool, WorkspaceProject } from 'vitest/node'